womendrivendev/expedia-march-2019/projects/body-and-soul/TEMPLATE.md

-# Project title
+# BODY AND SOUL

 ## About

-Tell us about your project!

 Here are some questions to help you get going...

-- What/who is it for?

-- What problem is it trying to solve?

-- What was the motivation befind?

-- What inspired you?

-- How did you come up with the idea?
+- This project is for BODY AND SOUL caseworkers

+- They are having issues with organizing and accessing their user data

 ## Links